a-thind/IBDVar/README.md

 In the "Short Variants" tab you can explore the short variants pipeline output interactively. <br/>
 The tab features:
 - a "Files" box to upload the following files which are located in the "final_output" folder of the output folder specified at run-time of the pipeline:
-  1. A prioritised and annotated list of variants produced from the short variants prioritisation pipeline.
+  1. A <b>prioritised and annotated list of variants</b> produced from the short variants prioritisation pipeline.
-  2. An IBIS IBD segment file produced from the pipeline
+  2. An IBIS <b>IBD segment file</b> produced from the pipeline
-  - An optional file containing  list of genes of interest can also be uploaded to filter the variants by these genes
+  - An optional file containing  <i>list of genes of interest</i> can also be uploaded to filter the variants by these genes

-- interactive variants table - users can filter, sort, search and download a TSV file of variants reported in the table.
+- <b>Interactive variants table</b> - users can filter, sort, search and download a TSV file of variants reported in the table.
-- filter panel - contains a series of checkboxes to filter variants by CADD score, predicted consequence, SIFT and PolyPhen calls, clinical significance (ClinVar) and VEP predicted impact (loss of function etc.)
+- <b>Filters panel</b> - contains a series of checkboxes to filter variants by CADD score, predicted consequence, SIFT and PolyPhen calls, clinical significance (ClinVar) and VEP predicted impact (loss of function etc.)
-- interactive ideogram - filters variants in the interactive data table below by the IBD region clicked by the user.
-A tool-tip reporting the chromosome number, start and end position of a given IBD region is displayed when a user hovers over an IBD region.
+- <b>Interactive ideogram</b> - filters variants in the interactive data table below by the IBD region clicked by the user.
+A tool-tip reporting the chromosome number, start and end position of a given IBD region is displayed when a user hovers over an IBD region.<br/><br/>
 ![short_variants_tab](https://user-images.githubusercontent.com/26285885/188453809-bf266487-f180-4519-8aad-8986626d5f25.png)
 - "Summary" box summarising:
   - total number of variants